treyhunner/everyday-es6/README.md

-# Lightning Talk: Sample Talk
+# Lightning Talk: Everyday ECMAScript 6

-Talk given by Trey Hunner on January 1, 2100 at the San Diego JavaScript meetup.
+Talk given by Trey Hunner on July 23, 2015 at the San Diego JavaScript meetup.